johnnovak/gridmonger-site/source/appendixes/keyboard-shortcuts.rst

       <p class="admonition-title">Note</p>

       <p>When it comes to keyboard shortcuts, Gridmonger uses the <a
-      href="https://kbdlayout.info/KBDUS">US keyboard layout</a>, regardless
+      href="https://kbdlayout.info/KBDUS" class="external">US keyboard
-      of the keyboard layout and languge preferences set in your operating system, or the actual position of the keys on your non-US keyboard.
+      layout</a>, regardless of the keyboard layout and languge preferences set in your operating system, or the actual position of the keys on your non-US keyboard.
 This is very similar to how most games handle the keyboard.
 For the more technically inclined, the program only cares about <em>positional scancodes</em>.</p>
     </div>
   </div>